 Honey Is Antiviral, Antifungal, And An Antioxidant Too

 Honey is also antiviral and anti-fungal in nature.
 This already makes it more powerful than conventional antibiotics.
-This golden elixir has been found to possess so much power that it can target undetected fungal conditions that might
+This golden elixir has been found to possess so much power that it can target undetected fungal conditions that might be the root cause of a perpetual illness as well.

 Honey is also a powerful antioxidant containing various antioxidant polyphenol compounds.
 It has been found to protect against the various disease-causing microbes such as E. coli, Pseudomonas aeruginosa, and Staphylococcus aureus, to name a few.